vizdata-f21/project-2-viz_biz/write-up/README.md

 12 layers of colored-gradient rectangles.
 For the recreated visualization, the audience will be able to change this through adjusting the color palette and decide whether or not to reverse the direction of the color sequence.
-Using Shiny reactice `colourInput(...)` function, every user is able to pick any hex color he/she wish as the starting and ending color of the gradient.
+Using Shiny reactive `colourInput(...)` function, every user is able to pick any hex color he/she wish as the starting and ending color of the gradient.

 **Secondary Gradient**